defencedog/orangepi3b_v2.1/peripherals/README.md

 ```

-Now you can use `bluetoothctl` to issue commands & select each BT device separately & add devices to these BT controllers separately because Gnome dont provide a separate BT panel GUI as is is the case with WIFI.
+Now you can use `bluetoothctl` to issue commands & select each BT device separately & add devices to these BT controllers separately because Gnome don't provide a separate BT panel GUI as is is the case with WIFI.
 For instance look for commands
 ```
 select 90:DE:80:17:E3:AE
 scan on